The curse of the altruistic voter

 Alas, the problem is not quite solved.
 Throughout, we have been supposing that the social preferences are strictly utilitarian.
 As long as the voting system is also formulated on a utilitarian basis like score voting, altruistic voters can simply “delegate” their aggregation to the external aggregation system (i.e. the polity’s actual voting system) and vote egocentrically.
 This works because their internal aggregation algorithm would precisely match the external aggregation algorithm—the voting system already embodies their second-order preferences.

 But most voters aren’t strictly utilitarian.
-They may have other sorts of social preferences.
-Since they can’t rely on the external aggregation mechanism, voters with non-utilitarian social preferences would again be forced to perform internal aggregation in an attempt to better express both their first-order (egocentric) and second-order (social) preferences.
+They may have other sorts of social preferences—they give extra weight to their family members or members of their local community.
+Since non-utilitarian can’t rely on the external aggregation mechanism, voters with non-utilitarian social preferences would again be forced to perform internal aggregation in an attempt to better express both their first-order (egocentric) and second-order (social) preferences.
 As long as different individuals have different types of social preferences (some utilitarian, some prioritarian, etc.), no voting system can assure all voters that their interests are best served by a simple egocentric vote.
-Similar ideas are explored in more depth and rigor (in a somewhat different setting) are explored in (Jehiel and Moldovanu 2001).
+Similar ideas are explored in more depth and rigor (in a somewhat different setting) in (Jehiel and Moldovanu 2001).

 Be a more effective altruist

 It appears we can’t lift the curse by just ceasing to be altruistic and ignoring our social preferences.
 The other key cause of the curse we identified was imperfect information.
 I think there’s room for improvement here.
 Currently, there are polls ad nauseam in the run-up to any election.
 But the information these polls contain is usually about the way that people will vote, not about their private preferences.
 As we’ve examined, people’s votes are not identical with their private preferences.
-If we use the information about voting intentions as a proxy for their private preferences when deciding our votes, we’re getting systematically biased information.
-If pollsters also asked about and published egocentric preferences along with voting intentions, we’d have a much better foundation on which to ground our opinions and votes.
+If we use the information about voting intentions as a proxy for private preferences when deciding our votes, we’re getting systematically biased information.
+If pollsters also asked about and published private preferences along with voting intentions, we’d have a much better foundation on which to ground our opinions and votes.
+Instead of getting information which is a muddle of private preferences and social preferences and having to impute private preferences, altruistic voters would get the information they need to make an informed vote directly.

 Edlin, Aaron, Andrew Gelman, and Noah Kaplan.
 2007.
 “Voting as a Rational Choice: Why and How People Vote to Improve the Well-Being of Others.”
 Rationality and Society 19 (3).
 Sage Publications Sage UK: London, England: 293–314. https://cloudfront.escholarship.org/dist/prd/content/qt0x3780rb/qt0x3780rb.pdf.